tejas7535/storybookM3/libs/shared/ui/empty-states/src/lib/forbidden/README.md

 ...
 ```

+### Embed the forbidden route in your app

+#### Example 1 (action button as a link)
-### Activate the Module for a "forbidden" route

-In your app- or feature-routing-module:
+Activate the Module for a "forbidden" route in your app- or feature-routing-module:

 ```typescript
 import { Routes } from '@angular/router';